 As we saw, regular rowing machine exercises are meant for……Rowers!
 And you can see that different rowing enthusiasts have different ideas on rowing.
 Here is one coach talking about using the upper body.

-Here are more examples of using the rowing machine in positions other than sitting, to exercise your core, or do lunges to strengthen your legs specifically.
+Here are more examples of using the rowing machine in positions other than sitting, exercising your core, or doing lunges to strengthen your legs specifically.

 So, are Rowers – for Strength or Endurance?

 Rowing machines can be used for either strength or endurance.
 For example, by using the rower at a higher weight setting, and rowing faster, you build muscle, but if you pause to get more meters, you build endurance.
 (2)

 When NOT to Exercise Muscles a Rowing Machine

-This fellow makes the case that depending on your goal, a rowing machine IS NOT for you.
-Yes, I know, he totally contradicts many other fitness trainers who insist that rowing machines are the best all around piece of exercise equipment.
-But as your fearless blogger, who likes to look at all sides of a questions, I just couldn’t leave this out.
+This fellow makes the case that depending on your goal.
+A rowing machine IS NOT for you.
+Yes, I know, he totally contradicts many other fitness trainers who insist that rowing machines are the best all-around piece of exercise equipment.
+But as your fearless blogger, who likes to look at all sides of questions, I just couldn’t leave this out.

-“Don’t waste your money on a rowing machine…buy dumbells or join a gym”
+“Don’t waste your money on a rowing machine…buy dumbbells or join a gym.”

 - How rowing machines exercise up to 85% of all your muscles at one time